Enquires for Motspur Park & Wimbledon schools please contact us on the admissions number below

 If you would like to speak to a member of the admissions team, please call the admissions number on: 0208 879 9901 Please ask for either Liz Mayo or Clare Wells or leave a voicemail message on the answer machine & one of them will return your call.

 ENQUIRIES FOR MOTSPUR PARK AND WIMBLEDON

 Please contact us by emailing

 or by ringing the admissions team on 020 8879 9901 to speak to

 ENQUIRIES FOR EUSTON

-For parents who are looking for a place more quickly, we have a 2-stage assessment.
 The Initial Assessments take approximately 45 minutes, and are an opportunity for parents to see around the school and discuss their child and their concerns with a senior member of staff, while one of our Speech and Language Therapists spends time with the child.
 This is an informal session (playing games or talking) and not a formal assessment.
 From this, it will usually be possible to tell whether we might be the right provision, and if this is the case we will invite the child back for a more in-depth assessment where they will spend time in the school provision and follow the school timetable with their year group.